Parole Board member recruitment

 |Member type||Day rate for oral hearing||preparation fee (per case)|

-Below is the day rate for members completing paper hearings, based on eight hours work.
+Below is the day rate for members carrying out paper hearings at home and is based on eight hours work.

 |Member Type||Day rate for paper hearings|